doelab/doelab.github.io/_posts/2025-02-06-DSPonFPGALab3.md

 Big project is to be accomplished in groups.
 All work must be from your own team members.

 Hints from others can be of great help, both to the hinter and the hintee.
 Thus, discussions and hints about the assignment are encouraged.
 However, the project must be coded and written up in groups (you may not show, nor view, any source code from other students’ groups).
-We may use automated tools to detect copying.
+We **WILL** use automated tools to detect copying.

 Use Emails/LMS to ask questions or come visit us (203B3) during office hours.
 We want to see you succeed, but you have to ask for help.